Thomas S. Foley Distinguished Professor of Government

 Constitutional law and judicial politics, democratic political institutions, political polarization, civility and civil discourse, Washington state politics, normative political theory and questions of justice.

-Cornell Clayton is the Director of the Thomas S. Foley Institute for Public Policy and Public Service at Washington State University, where he also serves as the Thomas S. Foley Distinguished Professor of Government.
+Cornell Clayton is the Director of the Thomas S. Foley Institute for Public Policy and Public Service at Washington State University, where he also serves as the C.O.
+Johnson Distinguished Professor of Political Science.

 Clayton has written widely about American government, politics and law.
 His work on judicial politics has twice received the American Judicature Award from the American Political Science Association, and his research has been translated and republished in five languages.
 He is a frequent political commentator on local and national news media, and his research has been featured in the New York Times, U.S. News & World Report, and National Public Radio, among other places.

 Clayton served for eight years as coeditor of Political Research Quarterly, the journal of the Western Political Science Association, and served as the Chair of the Law and Court Section of the American Political Association.
-Other distinctions include two Fulbright Scholarships, the Truman Scholarship, the C.O.
-Johnson Distinguished Professorship, and the Wayne N. Aspinall Chair.
+Other distinctions include two Fulbright Fellowships, the Truman Scholarship, the Wayne N. Aspinall Chair and the Thomas S. Foley Distinguished Professorship.
 He has been a visiting fellow and lecturer at many institutes and universities around the world.

 Clayton received his Doctorate of Philosophy in Politics from Oxford University.
 He came to WSU in 1992.